Agenius (AGNS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Agenius Historical Price

-According to the latest data gathered on Agenius live price page, the current price of Agenius is 0.00153365USD.
-The circulating supply of Agenius(AGNS) is 975.00M AGNS , giving it a market capitalization of $1.50M.
+According to the latest data gathered on Agenius live price page, the current price of Agenius is 0.00138194USD.
+The circulating supply of Agenius(AGNS) is 975.00M AGNS , giving it a market capitalization of $1.34M.

 The Agenius Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGNS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.